natix-io/vsdkx-core/README.md

 the model driver's `inference` method on pre processed frame to receive the inference result and after that all the addons' `post_process` method will be called on the inference.

+###SimpleRunner
+You can use SimpleRunner to run the application with cli commands or you can also start your application with gRPC server and send the frames via that.
+You can pass a method to SimpleRunner and with that on each frame you have access to the frame and the inference result and you can implement you own business with that